How to invest during retirement to protect your pension pot

 Secondly, an adviser can help you choose the best asset classes and recommend the best funds available for your needs.
 Unless you want to, you won’t have to invest from scratch, picking individual stocks – your IFA can select suitable products from the whole of the market.

 Thirdly, your financial adviser can handle as much of the investment admin as you need.
 Some people enjoy this side of things and like to play an active part in their investments – if this is you, then it’s a stimulating way to spend some of your free time.
-Most people, however, lack the level of experience to manage their own investments confidently, so are happier to leave it to their adviser.

 5. Withdraw from your portfolio in a tax-efficient way

-Growth on investments is subject to capital gains tax (CGT), so you may sometimes have to act carefully to avoid losing more than necessary.
+However, if you have investments held outside of tax wrappers like ISAs and pensions, you will need to consider tax.
+Growth on investments is subject to capital gains tax (CGT), so you may have to act carefully to avoid losing more than necessary.

-Everyone has a CGT allowance (£3,000 for the 2024-25 tax year and £1,500 for trusts) so if the growth on the investments that you cash in is lower than this, there will be no tax to pay.
+Everyone has a CGT allowance (£3,000 for the 2024-25 tax year and £1,500 for trusts) so if the growth on the investments you cash in is lower than this, there will be no tax to pay.

-It’s also worth noting that CGT is lower than income tax, so in some cases it may be more tax efficient to take money from investments rather than your drawdown fund, if you are in a position to do so.
+It’s also worth noting that CGT is lower than income tax, so in some cases, it may be more tax-efficient to take money from investments rather than your drawdown fund if you are in a position to do so.

 Get expert financial advice